 Because of their affinity with the power of life in it’s primal aspect, some blood magic wielders can cast spells from the druid list, and eventually gain the power to change form as a druid.

-Blood Magic Tradition Feats
+Blood Magic Feats

 Blood Rituals